 Traumatic Brain Injuries and the Recovery Process

 The recovery process for a traumatic brain injury (TBI) can be long and grueling.
 Depending on the extent of the injuries, some people are able to make a full recovery, while others may have to live with permanent disabilities.
 If you or a loved one has wrongfully endured a traumatic brain injury as a result of someone else’s negligent behavior, you could be eligible for compensation for your suffering.
-The attorneys at the Chris Mayo Law Firm have years of experience in dealing with TBI cases, and we want to help you find justice.
+The attorneys at the [firm-name] have years of experience in dealing with TBI cases, and we want to help you find justice.

 The Effects of Traumatic Brain Injuries